GabrieleParimbelli/COLIBRI/doc/source/main/doc_overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 The main file of COLIBRÌ is without doubt the ``cosmology.py`` file.
-This file contains one Python class, named :func:`~src.cosmology.cosmo()`, in whose initialization the cosmological parameters must be provided (otherwise the default values will be loaded).
+This file contains one Python class, named :func:`colibri.cosmology.cosmo()`, in whose initialization the cosmological parameters must be provided (otherwise the default values will be loaded).
 This class has all the routines necessary to compute distances, ages, density parameters, halo mass functions, void size functions and power spectra.
 For the latter, both Boltzmann solvers **CAMB** and **Class** can be used, provided their Python wrapper is correclty compiled (see :ref:`prerequisites`), as well as the Eisenstein-Hu formula (see `arXiv:9710252 <https://arxiv.org/abs/astro-ph/9710252>`_).